-The next adjustment to the fee will occur at the January 2022 State Allocation Board meeting.
+The next adjustment to the fee will occur at the January 2024 State Allocation Board meeting.

-In order to levy a fee, a school district must demonstrate and document that the fee to be paid bears a reasonable relationship with the need for new or reconstructed facilities caused by new residential and commercial/industrial development.
+In order to levy a fee, a district must make a finding that the fee to be paid bears a reasonable relationship and be limited to the needs of the community for elementary or high school facilities and be reasonably related to the need for schools caused by the development.
 Fees are different from taxes and do not require a vote of the electorate.
 Fees may be used only for specific purposes and there must be a reasonable relationship between the levying of fees and the impact created by development.

 In accordance with the recent decision in the Cresta Bella LP v.
 Poway Unified School District, 218 Cal.
-App.4th 438(2013) court Case, school districts are now required to demonstrate that reconstruction projects will generate an increase in the student population thereby creating an impact on the school district's facilities.
+App.4th 438(2013) court case, school districts are now required to demonstrate that reconstruction projects will generate an increase in the student population thereby creating an impact on the school district's facilities.
 School districts must establish a reasonable relationship between an increase in student facilities needs and the reconstruction project in order to levy developer fees.